 Measurement: The total number of children in emergency shelter, independent living, residential group care and foster care placement is an unduplicated count as of June 30 each year for the State Fiscal Years.
 Foster care is defined as temporary care provided to children who are removed from their families and placed in state custody because of dangerous or harmful home situations.
-Post-placement supervision is the supervision by foster care workers of a child in the custody of a guardian or who has been returned to their home with the stipulation that they be closely supervised.
-Emergency shelter care is short-term temporary care (30 days or less).
+Postplacement supervision is the supervision by foster care workers of a child in the custody of a guardian or who has been returned to their home with the stipulation that they be closely supervised.
+Emergency shelter care is shortterm temporary care (30 days or less).
 The most common reasons for foster and shelter care placement are neglect, abuse, or inability to control teenagers.
 Care is provided in licensed foster families or boarding homes, group homes, agency boarding homes, childcare institutions or any combination of these arrangements (Section 39.01(24), Florida Statutes).
+Official population estimates by age are used to calculate the rate per 100,000 children under the age of 18.